Migrant deaths and disappearances

 Data strengths & limitations

-Data on migrant deaths can be used to inform politics and discussion on the risks of migration and the effects of immigration and border policies.
+Data on migrant deaths can be used to inform the discussion on the risks of migration and the effects of immigration and border policies.
 Migrant deaths data also contributes to the discussion of UN Sustainable Development Goal 10.7, which calls for safe migration, specifically, it informs indicator 10.7.3 on the “[n]umber of people who died or disappeared in the process of migration towards an international destination.”
 As well as Objective 8 of the Global Compact for Migration, which calls on States to "save lives and establish coordinated international efforts on missing migrant".
-Nevertheless, data on migrant deaths represent a minimum estimate in all regions.
-There are also numerous challenges related to collecting and consolidating migrant deaths data.
+Nevertheless, data on migrant deaths represent a minimum estimate in all regions, given the numerous challenges related to collecting and consolidating migrant deaths data.

 Primary data collection challenges include: